 • Optimization of vitamin C and vitamin

-• Chromium: component of the glucose tolerance factor
+• Chromium: Component of the glucose tolerance factor

 • In proliferative form

-• Vitrectomy (for late complications)
+• vitrectomy (in case of late complications)

 • In both forms (non-proliferative & proliferative):